dr-jam/GameplayProgramming/Juice.md

-# Game Juice: A Take-Home Lesson
+# Game Juice: A Lesson of Expanding Game Feel from Juice to Level Design

 This take-home lesson is about one of the prominent game development discussions of the last few years: game juiciness.
 The study portion of the lesson consists of watching talks and analysis videos from prominent figures in the (mostly indie) game development community.